What is CEESAT ?

 CEESAT is the CEE Synthesis Assessment Tool that is used to critically appraise each review and overview before inclusion in the CEEDER Database.

 CEESAT has been supported by Mistra EviEM (Sweden) which hosted a CEE workshop for a group of invited persons engaged in further improving the tool.

 See here for the whole methodology of CEEDER

 The CEESAT checklist provides a point by point appraisal of the confidence that can be placed in the findings of an evidence review by assessing the rigour of the methods used in the review, the transparency with which those methods are reported and the limitations imposed on synthesis by the quantity and quality of available primary data.
-Note that CEESAT cannot distinguish between reviews that do not employ methodology to reduce risk of bias and increase reliability of findings and reviews that may have employed such methodology but do not report it.
+Note that CEESAT does not distinguish between reviews that do not employ methodology that reduces risk of bias and increases reliability of findings and reviews that may have employed such methodology but do not report it.

 Each component of the review process is appraised according to a set of criteria.
-Each criterion is assigned a rating ranging from red (poor quality) to gold (high quality).
+Each criteria are assigned a rating ranging from red (poor quality) to gold (high quality).
 Explore review components, sets of criteria, and thresholds for different ratings below.